 Where the apprentice or trainee is under the age of 18 on the date of signing the training contract, a parent or guardian’s signed approval is required Under Queensland law, each employer can decide to set their age limit for apprentices or trainees.

 Let’s go through some of the common queries a student may have about apprenticeship and traineeship:

-Apprenticeship or Traineeship is usually the first step to begin your career or get into a specific trade.
+Apprenticeship or Traineeship is usually the first step to beginning your career or getting into a specific trade.
 Apprentices study to get into skilled technical trades, for example, cooking, automotive, plumbing, electrical, carpentry, or engineering.
-On the other hand, the trainee’s study to work in different industries or occupations which are usually not related to trades for example business, IT, tourism, retail, hospitality, and much more.
+On the other hand, the trainee studies to work in different industries or occupations which are usually not related to trades for example business, IT, tourism, retail, hospitality, and much more.

-This is not possible, when you are a sub-contractor or casual employee, you cannot enrol or signup as an Apprentice or Trainee.
-The business needs to fulfil tax and PAYG obligations for casual employees or sub-contractors which is why they cannot be enrolled as an apprentice or trainee.
+This is not possible when you are a sub-contractor or casual employee, you cannot enrol or signup as an Apprentice or Trainee.
+The business needs to fulfil tax and PAYG obligations for casual employees or sub-contractors which is why they cannot be enrolled as apprentices or trainees.

 The apprenticeship program is competency-based.
 It is specially structured to cover all aspects of the trade.
-It can be completed within 3 to 5 years full-time; this duration is subject to how quickly each apprentice can complete the required qualification and be deemed competent for practical on the job requirements.
+It can be finished in three to five years if you work full-time; however, this time frame depends on how quickly an apprentice can finish the necessary coursework and be approved for practical on-the-job training.